Sergeant Buzfuz: History

 The band was originally formed by Joe Murphy (vocals, guitar) in 1993 along with Chris Thomas (guitar), Cherrie Fox (drums) and Richard Cahill (bass).
-This incarnation of the band ceased performing in 1996, after which Murphy continued as a solo artist (still using the Sergeant Buzfuz name) on the single "Plugged In" (2001) and album Obsessive Compulsion Pour Homme (2001), on which Murphy played all instruments.
+This incarnation of the band ceased performing in 1996, after which Murphy continued as a solo artist (still using the Sergeant Buzfuz name) on the single "Plugged In" (2001) and album Obsessive Compulsion Pour Homme (2001), on which Murphy played all instruments, other than sitar played by John Paul Jones.
 Timothy Victor (Folk Orchestra, Broken Family Band, Chris T-T) would perform banjo with Murphy at this time.

 The album Fire Horse (2004) was again mostly a solo recording but by the time of its release Sergeant Buzfuz were performing as a full band again with Kate Arnold on hammered dulcimer, Eilish McCracken (Rose McDowall) on violin, Jon Clayton (who has produced all Sergeant Buzfuz albums in his One Cat studio) on cello and Martin Parker on drums.
 This line-up recorded 2006's The Jewelled Carriageway.
 Timothy Victor contributed banjo to both Fire Horse and The Jewelled Carriageway.
-In 2008 Jon Clayton left to concentrate on his many other bands and was replaced by John Paul Jones (not to be confused with the Led Zeppelin bassist).
+In 2008 Jon Clayton left to concentrate on his many other bands and was replaced by John Paul Jones (not the Led Zeppelin bassist).

 The band's fourth album was 2009's High Slang.
 During the recording of the album, Parker was ousted and replaced by Ian Button (Death in Vegas) on drums for the remainder of the recording.
-Rich Keeble took over the drum stool and William Barr joined on mandolin in time for the album's release, the new line-up recording BBC 6Music sessions for Tom Robinson (2008) and Marc Riley (2009).
+Rich Keeble, now a TV comedy actor, took over the drum stool and William Barr joined on mandolin in time for the album's release, the new line-up recording BBC 6Music sessions for Tom Robinson (2008) and Marc Riley (2009).
 By the time the band recorded a second session for Tom Robinson in 2010, Keeble (now an actor) had left to be replaced by Ian Button, and Jones had been ousted and replaced with Stephen Gilchrist (Art Brut, Graham Coxon).

 Go To The Devil And Shake Yourself (2012) was a concept album documenting the history of the papacy.
 By the time of its release Gilchrist had left to be replaced by Andy Crowe on bass, and Kate Arnold had left to form Fear Of The Forest, teaming up again with Sergeant Buzfuz producer and ex-cellist Jon Clayton.
 Murphy and Polly MacLean, singer with Slate Islands, performed the album for sixteen nights at the Edinburgh Free Fringe in 2012.
 In the same year, Crowe left and was replaced by George Brufton on bass who played on, but left before the release of, 2015's Balloons For Thin Linda.
-By the time of release the band had expanded to a seven piece line-up with Polly MacLean on backing vocals, Stu Crane on electric cigar box slide guitar and Joss Cope (Biff Bang Pow!, Crash, brother of Julian Cope) on bass.
+By the time of release the band had expanded to a seven piece line-up with Polly MacLean on backing vocals, Stu Crane on electric cigar box slide guitar and Joss Cope (Biff Bang Pow!,Crash, brother of Julian Cope) on bass.

+During 2020's Covid lockdown the band released seventh album Fox Pop.
+It received six plays by Gideon Coe on BBC 6 Music and positive reviews but the band were unable to tour the album.